twilio-labs/sample-autopilot-support-bot/README.md

 6. Navigate to `/config` preceding with the ngrok url you got earlier to set the SMS params and create the autopilot assistant. **NOTE:** Always submit the configuration using the ngrok url, never with localhost.
 Otherwise the autopilot assistant won't be able to establish a call with the operator, if you choose that option.

-7. (Optional) After submitting the configuration you can go to your [Twilio's console](https://www.twilio.com/console/autopilot/list) and take a look at at the created autopilot for more details.
+7. (Optional) After submitting the configuration you can go to your [Twilio's Console](https://www.twilio.com/console/autopilot/list) and take a look at at the created autopilot for more details.

-8. Send an sms message to your Twilio's phone number to start the the chat.
+8. Send a text message to the phone number provisioned on Twilio to start the conversation!

 That's it!